Tea Act: Background

 In the 1760s and earlier, the East India Company had been required to sell its tea exclusively in London on which it paid a duty which averaged two shillings and six pence per pound.
 Tea destined for the North American colonies would be purchased by merchants specializing in that trade, who transported it to North America for eventual retail sale.
 The markups imposed by these merchants, combined with the tea tax imposed by the Townshend Acts of 1767 created a profitable opportunity for American merchants to import and distribute tea purchased from the Dutch in transactions and shipments that violated the Navigation Acts and were treated by British authorities as smuggling.
 Smugglers imported some 900000 lb of cheap foreign tea per year.
 The quality of the smuggled tea did not match the quality of the dutiable East India Company tea, of which the Americans bought 562000 lb per year.
 Although the British tea was more appealing in flavor, some Patriots like the Sons of Liberty encouraged the consumption of smuggled tea as a political protest against the Townshend taxes.

 In 1770, most of the Townshend taxes were repealed, but taxes on tea were retained.
 Resistance to this tax included pressure to avoid legally imported tea, leading to a drop in colonial demand for the Company's tea and a burgeoning surplus of the tea in the company's English warehouses.
 By 1773 the Company was close to collapse due in part to contractual payments to the British government of £400,000 per year, together with war and a severe famine in Bengal which drastically reduced the Company's revenue from India, and economic weakness in European markets.
 Benjamin Franklin was one of several people who suggested things would be greatly improved if the Company was allowed to export its tea directly to the colonies without paying the taxes it was paying in London: "to export such tea to any of the British colonies or plantations in America, or to foreign parts, import duty of three pence a pound."

 The administration of Lord North saw an opportunity to achieve several goals with a single bill.
 If the Company was permitted to directly ship tea to the colonies, this would remove the markups of the middlemen from the cost of its tea.
 Reducing or eliminating the duties paid when the tea was landed in Britain (if it was shipped onward to the colonies) would further lower the final cost of tea in the colonies, undercutting the prices charged for smuggled tea.
 Colonists would willingly pay for cheaper Company tea, on which the Townshend tax was still collected, thus legitimizing Parliament's ability to tax the colonies.

 Provisions of the act

-The act, which received the royal assent on May 10, 1773, contained the following provisions:
+The act, which received royal assent on 10 May 1773, contained the following provisions: